Kalixie/Single-Cell-RNA-seq-Analysis-of-Macrophage-Responses-to-Influenza-Infection-in-Mice/README.md

 ##### Figure 4: UMAP plot colored by timepoint post-infection.
 Cells are colored by the timepoint at which they were collected, including Naive in magenta, D02 in red, D05 in yellow, D08 in green, and D14 in blue.
 The mixing of timepoints within clusters indicates successful batch correction by Harmony integration.

 After normalization, integration, and clustering, a UMAP plot revealed 36 distinct cell populations.
-Cells formed well separated clusters with minimal overlap between groups.
-Coloring cells by tissue of origin showed that all three tissues including Respiratory Mucosa (RM), Olfactory Mucosa (OM), and Lateral Nasal Gland (LNG) contributed cells across most clusters, with some tissue specific clustering visible such as in the later annotated neuronal cluster which was predominantly OM derived.
-Coloring by timepoint showed that all five timepoints were distributed across all clusters without strong separation by timepoint, indicating that Harmony integration properly corrected for batch effects and that cells clustered by cell type rather than sample.
+Cells formed well-separated clusters with minimal overlap between groups (Figure 2).
+Coloring cells by tissue of origin showed that all three tissues including Respiratory Mucosa (RM), Olfactory Mucosa (OM), and Lateral Nasal Gland (LNG) contributed cells across most clusters, with some tissue specific clustering visible such as in the later annotated neuronal cluster which was predominantly OM-derived (Figure 3).
+Coloring by timepoint showed that all five timepoints were distributed across all clusters without strong separation by timepoint, indicating that Harmony integration properly corrected for batch effects and that cells clustered by cell type rather than sample (Figure 4).

 <div align="center">